Table of Contents:

 FairCountiesNC can help you consider the options, decide which (if any) are feasible in your county, and begin the process of holding community discussions.
 Whichever path you decide to pursue, community discussions will help people in your county to get ready for the 2021 redistricting and prepare for the legislative and Congressional redistricting.

 At-large elections—where everyone in the jurisdiction votes for all of the open seats—are not inherently unconstitutional.
 We elect our Governor, our US Senators, and the members of our NC Supreme Court and Court of Appeals at-large, for example.

-At-large commissions have been thrown out by courts in North Carolina and around the country, where they have been found to systematically deny the right of a large bloc of minority voters to elect any of the candidates of their choice.
+At-large commissions have been thrown out by courts in North Carolina and around the country many times where they have been found to systematically deny the right of a large bloc of minority voters to elect the candidates of their choice.
 In an at-large system, a minority group’s preferred candidates can all fail at the ballot box if majority group voters stick together.
 This consideration applies only when the minority is sufficiently large, geographically concentrated, and politically cohesive that it would have a reasonable chance of electing one or more of its preferred candidates if voting were district-by-district rather than at large.